HPD666/OrgenaHub/README.md

 # Orgena Hub

 Orgena Hub is an online social coding platform where developers can share, star, and comment on code projects in real-time.
+This platform is made for people to make their orgena code in https://github.com/HPD666/Orgena (launch orgena workspace on web) and copy - paste the file here to the post and share.
 The platform provides a collaborative environment for coders to showcase their work, interact with others, and maintain a personal project profile.

 ---